elai950/AlertToast/README.md

         }
         .presentAlert(isPresenting: $showAlert){

-            //This is the default displayMode
+            // `.alert` is the default displayMode
             AlertToast(displayMode: .alert, type: .regular, title: "Message Sent!")

-            //Change to .hud to toast alert from the top of the screen AlertToast(displayMode: .hud, type: .regular, title: "Message Sent!")
+            //Choose .hud to toast alert from the top of the screen AlertToast(displayMode: .hud, type: .regular, title: "Message Sent!")
         }
     }